jordwalke/navigating-reason/README.md

 Additional tools:
 - **Transpiler**: (Example: Babel) A tool that turns one file into another processed file.
+  - A type of compiler, also known as a source-to-source compiler

 ### What kind of workflows does Reason currently support?